PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 cd hsl-to-hex
 ```

-Every Node module must have a `package.json` file, which holds
-meta data about the module.
+Every Node module must have a `package.json` file, which holds metadata about the module.

 Instead of manually creating a `package.json` file, we can simply execute the following command in our newly created module folder: